 Which makes me think: What happened to the babysitters?
-When baby was born everyone swooned: “Isn’t she lovely!”
+When my baby was born everyone swooned: “Isn’t she lovely!”
 “Can I hold her?”
 “Anything you need?
 I’ll get it!”
 “I can’t wait to babysit her and play with her someday!”
 “You’ll have babysitters lined up all over the place!”

-If I just had a babysitter.
+If I only had a babysitter.